Thanksgiving (Brooklyn Nine-Nine): Critical reviews

 "Thanksgiving" received mostly positive reviews from critics.
 Roth Cornet of IGN gave the episode a "great" 8.0 out of 10 and wrote, "Holiday episodes can be tricky, and Brooklyn Nine-Nine has now successfully tackled both Halloween and Thanksgiving.
 If there's one thing that the freshman comedy loves to do, it's teach Peralta that he's stronger as a part of the team.
 This episode serves as a great reminder for both that character and the viewer that as appealing as the individual players are, this group really shines when its working as a unit."

 Molly Eichel of The A.V.
-Club gave the episode an "B+" grade and wrote, "Do real people hate holidays as much sitcom characters hate holidays?
+Club gave the episode a "B+" grade and wrote, "Do real people hate holidays as much sitcom characters hate holidays?
 Thanksgiving episodes are a way to unite the cast in celebration, without the messiness and propriety of religion weighing the proceedings down — and then besiege them with disaster.
 So it's an interesting choice to separate out Peralta and Holt to their own storyline when the rest of the precinct gets to stay together as one unit.
 The structure functions to keep Peralta at the center of his own plot, allowing him to learn a lesson and reunite with the others at the end.
 It's a tricky prospect for a show like Brooklyn Nine-Nine, where the ensemble is so much more fun to watch than its main character.
 But the pairing of Peralta and Holt saves the episode from two dueling storylines, where the ensemble could overshadow the main talent."

 Alan Sepinwall of HitFix wrote, "For most of this first season, I've been talking about episodes where one element didn't work, but others compensated for it, or where things didn't maybe work as a whole but individual pieces were funny enough to carry it all.
 'Thanksgiving' was the first episode of the show where I didn’t have any 'Yes, but...' reactions – perhaps because I was just too busy laughing frequently in each scene.
 The series still has room to grow, but this was a really satisfying, really amusing early installment, easily my favorite one to date."
 Aaron Channon of Paste gave the episode an 8.5 out of 10 and wrote, "What results is a Thanksgiving special fully in the style and personality that Brooklyn Nine-Nine has established—loud, awkward, a little gross but very funny — while using just enough schmaltz to build the audience's love for the characters even more.
 Holt breaks out of his shell, Peralta learns the true meaning of Thanksgiving, Santiago receives approval from Holt, and Boyle further impresses Diaz.
 And, best of all, we get a great show."